Do you need an ebook reader when you have a phone or tablet with an ebook app?

 For Apple users, iBooks is a natural choice.

 As with all things Apple, it is a beautiful app and makes reading a pleasure on any Apple device.
+Especially devices with a high-resolution retina display.
 The choice of fonts and font sizes is a favourite feature.

 While you can buy and download books from the iBooks store, the big advantage of the app is that you can add any free ebook in epub format to your library.